josh-ing/CS2340Crawler/README.txt

 Once you've selected your options, you press the "play" button.
 This will lead to the initial game screen which displays the roomGenerator and your starting gold based on the difficulty you selected.
 In the roomGenerator, currently we wanted to make sure it rendered correctly, so each tile is labeled with either "NORTH" "SOUTH" "EAST" "WEST" "FLOOR" "WALL".
+For M3, we added new implementation to room generation and added a win screen.
+The user can move through different rooms and will show the win screen once they've passed the boss room

 Current Tests: